Chloejay/anti-tldr/README.md

-I document tech related List(blog, talk, slide and book)s I found interesting and useful, which so I use this repo as a cloud bookmark.
+I document tech related List(blog, talk, slide and book)s I found interesting and useful, so I use this repo as a cloud bookmark.

 Functional programming and programming in general, code architecture, engineering, machine (deep) learning, computer vision.
 <blockquote>
 <ul>
     <li>